cuichuankai/Android-Dynamic-Feature/README.md

 # Android-Dynamic-Feature
-Add dynamic features to an android application
+Demonstrate how to add dynamic features to an existing android application